-- Setting a minimum broadband speed goal of 100/100 Mbps, in alignment with Vermont • The importance of expanding access to Legislature Act 71 of 2021.
-This is a higher unserved and underserved communities standard than the minimum defined by and addressing challenges of affordability NTIA in the BEAD Program NOFO. are highlighted in the Vermont Ten-Year Telecommunications Plan.
-Networks · Analyzing planned deployments funded should be resilient, redundant, robust, - by other federal and state programs (e.g.,
+- Setting a minimum broadband speed goal of 100/100 Mbps, in alignment with Vermont Legislature Act 71 of 2021.
+This is a higher standard than the minimum defined by NTIA in the BEAD Program NOFO. - Analyzing planned deployments funded by other federal and state programs (e.g.,